MetaGamerScore - About/FAQ

-MetaGamerScore is currently looking into adding support for BattleLog, OpenFeint, Diablo III, FairGrounds and others.
+MetaGamerScore is currently looking into adding support for BattleLog, Diablo III, FairGrounds and many others.
+Check the forum for more information.
 The site is being actively developed, so exactly what will be developed depends most on what the users want.
 If you have a favorite game that has achievements that can be accessed from the internet - drop us a line via email because we want it in here!

 I like the concept - How can I help?